FlavorfulGecko5/JSONEval/README.md

 | nested[2] | Integer | 5 |
 | nested[2].xyz | Integer | 95 |

 See the documentation for a breakdown on all the JSON parser's features and nuances.

-## Dependencies
-* The Expression Evaluator is built entirely from scratch, with no third-party libraries or dependencies
-* The JSON Parser utilizes [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/#readme-body-tab)
-* JSONEval is built on .Net 6.0.
-In all likelihood, it is compatible with many older versions of .Net

-## Installation
-JSONEval currently requires manual installation by downloading the files from GitHub.
-* If you are only interested in the Expression Evaluator, download the contents of `JSONEval/ExpressionEvaluation/`
-* If you are interested in the Expression Evaluator and JSON Parser, download the contents of `JSONEval/ExpressionEvaluation` AND `JSONEval/JSONParsing`
-    * Newtonsoft.Json must also be installed (see the above "Dependencies" section)
-* `JSONEval/Tests` contains test classes for both parts of the library you may find helpful.

-JSONEval is currently NOT published as a DLL or available anywhere for automatic installation.